 5. Employee productivity

 Employee productivity measures the output and efficiency of employees in accomplishing their tasks and responsibilities.
+It may include various factors such as task completion rates, quality of work, the amount of working and idle time, and adherence to deadlines.
 Depending on your organization’s goals and the scope of individual employees, how you calculate this metric will vary.
 HR teams, in partnership with management, have a significant role to play in making sure employees have the tools and environment they need to do their work as efficiently and effectively as possible.
 HR professionals should evaluate this metric on an individual basis, by team, and at the department level to get a thorough understanding of the various components that enable–or detract–from employee productivity.
 By monitoring productivity, organizations can identify performance gaps, provide necessary support and resources, and implement strategies to enhance overall productivity.

 6. Training and development ROI